SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   > **Note** : This application continuously receives and sends publish messages between the cloud and the IoT Hub.

   > **Note** :
- The included Cloud connectivity certificates are for reference only, using default certificates in the release, cloud connection doesn't work.
-Please replace the default certificates with valid certificates while connecting to appropriate Cloud/OpenSSL Server.
+ The included Cloud connectivity certificates are for reference only.
+If using default certificates in the release, cloud connection will not work.
+You must replace the default certificates with valid certificates while connecting to the appropriate Cloud/OpenSSL Server.

 ## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

 - SoC and NCP mode